netwingc/website/README.md

  * **LIMS_READONLY:** Grant SELECT access to all views within the LIMS_SYS schema to the user.
  * **LIMS_USER:** Grant full access to all views within the LIMS_SYS schema to the user.

+ These two roles are assigned to all Nautilus users, except for the 'NAUTILUS_PROXY' user.
+This account has only the CREATE_SESSION privilege.
+ Beside the above mentioned two role, the 'DBA' role is assigned to user 'LIMS'.

 <a name="Connection"></a>
 ## 8. Connection